emilkrebs/WatchLock/README.md

 Languages: English, German

-**Tipp: Bind double-tapping the home button opens the application.**
+**Tip: Bind double-tapping the home button to WatchLock so it opens the application.**

 ---